AU men’s basketball picks up two key recruits

 While Samore is expected to make an impact on this year’s team, Colin Smalls won’t be on campus to contribute until the fall of 2020.

-A local product who plays high school basketball at St. Andrew’s Episcopal School in nearby Potomac, Md., Smalls held offers from Columbia, Stony Brook, Lafayette, UMass Lowell and Robert Morris before committing to AU on June 16, according to Verbal Commits.
+A high school senior who plays his basketball at St. Andrew’s Episcopal School in nearby Potomac, Maryland, Smalls held offers from Columbia, Stony Brook, Lafayette, UMass Lowell and Robert Morris before committing to AU on June 16, according to Verbal Commits.

 A 6-foot point guard, Eagles fans can expect Smalls to be a presence on both ends of the floor.